CemalGulden/mef01-CemalGulden/index.md

 ## Apr 24
 + This week we will have our 2nd Project Presentation and prepared [this](FinalReportv2.html) project report about what we have done so far.

+## May 08
++ This week, we learned how to collect data from twitter and make analyzes on them.
++ [This](rtweet.html) is an example what we have done.